danielv27/shipping_label_generator_frontend/README.md

 # Shipping Label Generator Frontend

-This project is the frontend application for the Shipping Label Generator.
+This project is the frontend application for the [Shipping Label Generator](https://github.com/danielv27/shipping_label_generator).
+This project was build in Vue using the [PrimeVue component library](https://primevue.org)

 It allows users to input shipment details, calculate shipping prices dynamically, and generate shipping labels in PDF format.

 ## Features